What is erectile dysfunction?

 Alprostadil is also available as a cream called Vitaros®.
-This is applied to the opening (meatus) of the penis and the surrounding skin with a special applicator.
+This is applied to the opening (meatus) of the penis with a special applicator.
 It should be used 5 to 30 minutes before intercourse and improvements in erection should last between 1 and 2 hours.
 It should be used no more than 2-3 times a week and only once a day.

 Rarely your erection may last too long (see the section below ‘What if my erection lasts too long?’).
 Other possible side effects include rash and discomfort.
 Occasionally your partner may have some internal itching or burning.
 If they are pregnant, breastfeeding or of childbearing age, it is advised that you use a condom.
 You should not use Vitaros® if you have Peyronie’s disease (see our factsheet ‘Peyronie’s disease’), or if you have sickle cell anaemia, leukaemia, or multiple myeloma, as these may cause a prolonged erection.